-8.A.10 The Slow Voltage-gated K+ Channel Accessory Protein (MinK) Family
+8.A.10 The Slow Voltage-gated K+ Channel Accessory Protein (MinK or KCNE) Family

 All sequenced MinK members are from mammals and are very similar.
 There are at least two isoforms, one found in intestinal or kidney epithelia, the other in cardiac tissue.
 MinK proteins are small (about 130 amino acids) with a single N-terminal transmembrane α-helical spanner, approximately at residues 45-65.
 The N-termini are extracellular while the large C-terminal tails are in the cytoplasm.
 The extracellular domains are glycosylated, and the activities of the proteins are regulated by phosphorylation of the cytoplasmic domains.
 They probably form heterooligomeric complexes and thereby modulate channel activity.
 There is evidence that residues in the MinK polypeptide chain are in close proximity to TMS6 in the channel complex, but are outside of the permeation pathway (Tapper and George, 2001).
 They not only affect channel gating and ion conduction, they also are required for efficient trafficking and cell surface expression (Chandrasekhar et al., 2006).
 There are two MinK subunits (a dimer of β) per tetrameric channel complex (Morin and Kobertz, 2008).